suwasthi/Smart-helmet-safety-system/README.md

 - Research, select, and order all necessary hardware modules (ESP32, alcohol sensor, crash sensor, SIM800L GSM, GPS module, etc.).

 ### Weeks 3–5: Sensor Prototyping and Testing
 - Set up the ESP32 and prototype the alcohol sensor for detecting alcohol levels.
-- Implement helmet wearing detection using IR or pressure sensors and test accuracy.
-- Integrate the crash detection sensor (e.g., MPU6050/ADXL345) and calibrate with real-time data.
+- Integrate the crash detection sensor and calibrate with real-time data.

 ### Weeks 6–8: Location & App Communication
 - Interface the GPS module and validate accurate location tracking.